astrohitc/NScat/docs/index.rst

 Installation
 ============

-This package is right now uploaded on the test instance of PyPI so it can be installed using the following command:-

-This command can be run on the Ananconda prompt on Windows and the Linux terminal for Linux users.
+The package is pip installable and can be installed using the code given below This command can be run on the Ananconda prompt on Windows and the Linux terminal for Linux users.
 The can package can installed using::

-                     ``pip install -i https://test.pypi.org/simple/ mag-pip-rc1``
+                     ``pip install NScat``